What Is Alopecia?

 - Androgenetic Alopecia – Androgenetic alopecia is a common form of hair loss occurring in both men and women.
 In men, it is characterized by a loss of hair starting at both the temples and at the crown, according to the male-pattern of baldness.
 Women with Androgenetic alopecia experience hair-thinning throughout the parting area.

 Androgenetic alopecia results from DHT overactivity in the hair follicles of the scalp.
 It is genetically inherited, and caused by multiple factors.
 When it occurs in women, the role of DHT is less clear.
 Androgenetic alopecia in women is associated with Polycystic Ovarian Syndrome.

-Available treatments for Androgenetic Alopecia– Oral and topical medications, Platelet-rich Plasma (PRP) treatment, hair transplants, and scalp reduction have been used with successful results.
+Available Treatment – Oral and topical medications, platelet-rich plasma treatment, hair transplants, and scalp reduction have been used with successful results.

 Subtypes of Alopecia Areata:

 - Alopecia Totalis – Alopecia totalis is an advanced form of Alopecia areata.
 With this condition, an individual ends up losing hair all over the scalp.
 It can be triggered by hormonal changes or environmental stress factors.
 It is recommended to diagnose Alopecia totalis at an early stage.
 The condition gets harder to treat as it progresses.

 Available Treatment – Alopecia Areata and Alopecia Totalis are tough to treat with a single type of therapy alone.
 A combination of approaches works best.
 Effective treatments include topically applied or injected corticosteroids, Psoralen and Ultraviolet A (PUVA) therapy, narrow-band Ultraviolet B (UVB) therapy, topically applied minoxidil and others.